• Skip to primary navigation

 Which car tax deduction method is best for me?

-Claiming car expenses correctly on your tax return can put big $$$ back in your pocket at tax time, so knowing which method is best for you is important.
+Claiming car expenses correctly on your tax return can put big dollars in your pocket at tax time, so knowing which method is best for you is important.

 • Claim up to 5000km per year using this method

-• ATO can ask you to explain how you calculated your claim and how the use of your car was work-related
+• The ATO can ask you to explain how you calculated your claim and how the use of your car was work related

 Tax YearRate